What are Integer Overflows and how to detect them automatically?

 Even simple programs often consist of several 100,000 lines of code.
 It is almost impossible to find every single problem in any program, let alone test such programs.
 The higher the complexity of an application, the more susceptible it is to software bugs.
 For exactly these reasons we have developed Symflower.
 Symflower generates unit tests fully automatically and finds potential overflows in every source code.
 Regardless of the number of lines of code and the complexity of the application.
 Even without any human influence.

-More about the ease of unit testing can be found on our overview page.
+More about the ease of unit testing can be found on our feature pages.
 Send us a request for a product demo and take a look at the future of software testing.